rtm516/GeyserMC-wiki/Common-Issues.md

 You're using an outdated build of Geyser; please remove that Geyser-Bukkit jarfile.

+### Have you tried restarting?

+Especially on mobile devices, sometimes just restarting Minecraft fixes the issue.

 ## I am hosting Geyser on the same network.

 ### I'm using Windows 10 and trying to connect to Geyser on the same computer.